Skip to main content

 traveler rolling luggage across an airport tarmac

-What is the difference between Global Entry and TSA PreCheck®?
+What’s the difference between Global Entry, TSA PreCheck, and CLEAR?

 If you’re a frequent international traveler and meet the requirements, Global Entry is a great option for you.
-However, if you only plan to travel domestically for the next 4-5 years, TSA PreCheck® is easier to get and all you need.
+However, if you only plan to travel domestically (perhaps on one of our National Parks Tours?) for the next 4-5 years, TSA PreCheck is easier to get and all you need.
+Some people choose to combine TSA PreCheck and CLEAR for even faster domestic travel.

 view of a lake and snow covered mountains from an airplane

-If you’re a permanent, lawful U.S. resident or citizen of the U.S, Argentina, India, Colombia, the UK, Germany, Panama, Singapore, South Korea, Switzerland, Taiwan, or Mexico, you’re eligible!
+If you’re a permanent, lawful U.S. resident or citizen of the United States, Argentina, Bahrain, Brazil, Colombia, Germany, India, Mexico, the Netherlands, Panama, Singapore, South Korea, Switzerland, Taiwan, or the UK, you’re eligible.
 Canadian citizens and residents are also eligible for Global Entry through the NEXUS program.

 You may not be eligible for Global Entry if you: